wyattscarpenter/moby-dick/readme-moby-dick.txt

 ## Dumb Ideas

-visual novel toggle (just changes name on title and removes even the option to have battles)
+visual novel toggle (just changes game name on title screen and removes even the option to have battles)

 anime mode is actually a scalar, and at the highest level, the buttons are also anime girls. all the dialogue also then becomes japanese, but also it's just English phonetically written in katakana.

 idle navigating a boat while the text goes by?

 zoom pan up to character reactions when something dramatic happens

+Harpoon bullet-hell sections